Supplement Clarity

 Alpha-Lipoic Acid

 Various studies have noted alpha-lipoic acid can lower blood sugar levels in people with insulin resistance (pre-diabetes).
-While studies tend to use more ALA than is found in Balance capsules, it's possible that ALA -combined with the other blood sugar lowing ingredients – may work similarly.
+While studies tend to use more ALA than is found in Balance capsules, it's possible that ALA -combined with the other blood sugar-lowering ingredients – may work similarly.
 More research is needed.

 Estrogen Modulating Ingredients

-Here's a breakdown of the ingredients which may alter estrogen levels
+Here's a breakdown of the ingredients that may alter estrogen levels

 Here's a breakdown of Balance capsule ingredients that reduce blood sugar